d3ru/FShell/README_HowToBuild.txt

-Fshell must be built from the appropriate subdirectory of \sf\os\fshell\build.
+Fshell must be built from the appropriate subdirectory of \fshell\build.
 There is a separate set of build files for each platform that fshell supports.
 "Platform" in this context meaning the combination of baseline (eg S^3 PDK) and target device/board (eg planning to include fshell in the ROM you're building for a prototype development board).

 Most app developers will probably be working on an S^3 PDK baseline, and targetting a production N8 device installing via Open Signed SIS file.
 In this case you'd want to use the s60\5th_edition platform: